Spanish–Moro conflict: Campaigns against Mindanao Moros (1888-1898)

-In July.
-1897, the forts on the Rio Grande de Mindanao were Cotabato, Reina Regente, Picit, Kudarangan, Taviran, Tamontat a, and Labungan.
+In July 1897, the forts on the Rio Grande de Mindanao were Cotabato, Reina Regente, Picit, Kudarangan, Taviran, Tamontat a, and Labungan.
 The gunboats Gardoqui and Urdaneta were also in the vicinity.

 In October 1897, Moros attacked the Spanish fort near Las Piedras, wounding 2 soldiers.
 One Moro was killed, and later the rancheria of the assailants was destroyed and 3 Moros killed.

 On November 13 nearly all the buildings at Marahui were destroyed by fire, which the prevalence of a strong wind facilitated.
 Almost at the same time Iligan was inundated by the rivers at that place and much damage done.

 On December 15 a small force from Iligan, in pursuit of some escaped deported natives of Luzon, was attacked by Moros.
 Four Moros and 4 of the deported natives were killed in the fight, the Spaniards also losing 1 man killed.

-On February 4.1898, General Buil directed 4 columns under Lieutenant-Colonels Brandeis, Iturriaga, Torres-Ascarza. and Ruiz Toledo from Marahui, which, together with the 3 gunboats on Lake Lanao, destroyed the rancherias of Bonto, Buayan, Ragayan, Minbalay, and Macro..
+On February 4, 1898, General Buil directed 4 columns under Lieutenant-Colonels Brandeis, Iturriaga, Torres-Ascarza. and Ruiz Toledo from Marahui, which, together with the 3 gunboats on Lake Lanao, destroyed the rancherias of Bonto, Buayan, Ragayan, Minbalay, and Macro..
 The Moro losses were 32 killed, 80 wounded, and 25 prisoners; Spanish losses not given.

-General Primo de Rivera was succeeded in April by General Agustin; and the destruction of the fleet, on May 1, cut off the Southern Islands from Manila until the middle of August, at which time General Jaudenes represented the Spanish power at Manila and General delos Rios at Iloilo.
+General Primo de Rivera was succeeded in April by General Basilio Agustin; and the destruction of the fleet, on May 1, cut off the Southern Islands from Manila until the middle of August, at which time General Jaudenes represented the Spanish power at Manila and General delos Rios at Iloilo.
 In December General de los Rios evacuated Iloilo. the Spanish troops being concentrated at Zamboanga from all parts of Mindanao under the command of General Montero.
-The last Spanish politico-military governor of Iligan was probably Capt.
-Ricardo Carnicero Sanchez, who was appointed to that position on November 1, 1898.
+The last Spanish politico-military governor of Iligan was most likely Captain Ricardo Carnicero Sanchez, who was appointed to that position on November 1, 1898.

 Note By Translator.—The four Spanish gunboats were scuttled in the deeper part of Lake Lanao.
 The post of Marahui was abandoned, and the Moros assert that the bridge over the Agus River was destroyed by the Spanish troops.

 The dates of the occupation of the country by the American forces was as follows: